amoghskulkarni/Projects/Python/ROS-Indigo-Installer/README.md

 Ros Indigo - Install from Source
 ================================

-A useful script that installs ROS Indigo from Source!
+A useful script that automates ROS Indigo installation from Source!

 You can find instructions for manual installation here: http://wiki.ros.org/indigo/Installation/Source